Beyond the Pale (Fiona album)

-Beyond the Pale is the second studio album by American singer Fiona.
+Beyond the Pale is the second studio album by American rock singer and actress Fiona.
 It was originally released in 1986 through Atlantic Records on vinyl and cassette only; a CD edition was reissued in 2004 through Wounded Bird Records, followed by a remaster in 2014 through Rock Candy Records.

 Critical reception

 In a retrospective review for AllMusic, critic Andrew Hamlin awarded Beyond the Pale 2.5 stars out of 5, describing it as "'80s pop, [with] gated drums, and synthesizer stabs punctuated with '80s metal guitar."

 Track listing

 Personnel

 Credits are adapted from the Beyond the Pale liner notes.